EmilySakata/finincing_education/Readme.md

 Key questions:

    - How important is the education in relations to public policy?
-   - What is the souce of education funcing?
+   - What is the source of education funding?

  2) Education equality and effectiveness
  Key questions: